 The aim of the movement is to present the world with such a beautiful living image of Islam that all people being attracted to it’s peaceful and balanced message eventually practice Islam.
 This is achievable, the movement believes, only when Muslims are made to see this life as temporary, gifted by God only for a fixed time span in order to prepare for a perpetually fully satisfying reward, or for a never ending unbearable punishment in an everlasting afterlife .

 The typical daily routine at the Masjid begins with Fajr prayers at dawn followed by a talk that gets over at 8.00am .
-At this talk the listeners are told of the necessity of purifying their own following of Islam from all non-Islamic practices, and also of the necessity of visiting Muslim communities in order to spread true Islam among them through an example that emulates the way of Prophet Muhammad May Allah send peace and blessings upon him and his companions May Allah be pleased with them.
+At this talk the listeners are told of the necessity of purifying their own following of Islam from all non-Islamic practices, and also of the necessity of visiting Muslim communities in order to spread true Islam among them through an example that emulates the way of Prophet Muhammad and his companions .
 From 8.00 to 11.00am the visitors are slowly divided into groups of roughly ten people each, and asked to choose a leader from among themselves, preferably an elderly person.
 Then they are given a destination; the distance depending on how much money the individual members of the group have been able to bring along for this purpose.
 At 11.00am there is another talk lasting until Zuhr (after noon) prayers that tells them what propogation work they should focus on when they reach their determined destinations.
 After Zuhr prayers there is lunch and the groups leave.
 Between 3.00 to 5.00pm (punctuated by Asr prayers) there is a talk on certain aspects of Islam for newcomers, those who started arriving after 10.00am .
-After the Maghrib prayers there is some recitation from the Qur’an, and from the life of the Prophet May Allah send peace and blessings upon him and his companions May Allah be pleased with them with explanations and exhortations.
+After the Maghrib prayers there is some recitation from the Qur’an, and from the life of the Prophet and his companions with explanations and exhortations.
 After supper and Isha prayers there are meetings in language based groups, where individuals recall the events of the day, their attitudes at those times, and subject themselves to correction.
 About an hour after Isha prayers everyone goes to sleep.

 The elders of this movement have recommended that every Muslim should give time for this work.